TSUParticleModelingGroup/LeftAtrium-Model/README.md

    RadiusOfAtria = 17.8; mm
    BaseMuscleRelaxedStrength = 2.0; This is just a force that helps the model keep its shape.
-   BaseMuscleCompresionStopFraction = 0.7 This only lets a muscle fiber reduce its length by 30%
+   BaseMuscleCompresionStopFraction = 0.7 This only lets a muscle fiber reduce its length by 30% BeatPeriod = 1000.0; (ms) MaxNumberOfperiodicEctopicEvents = 50; This just sets an upper limit to the number ectopic beats a simulation can have.
+   Note: ectopic beats are extra pulse node that the user sets in an active simulation.
+Ectopic triggers are single events stimulated by mouse clicks.

-   The above are typical values are all changable in the setup file.
-These values are read in at the start of a simulation starts.
+   The above are typical values and are all changable in the setup file.
+These values are read in at the start of a simulation.
    They are not changable once the simulation starts.

 ### Simulation Variables
-   BaseMuscleContractionDuration = 100.0;
+   BaseMuscleContractionDuration = 200.0; (ms)
-   BaseMuscleRechargeDuration = 100.0;
+   BaseMuscleRechargeDuration = 200.0; (ms)
-   BaseMuscleActionPotentialSpeed = 0.5;
+   BaseMuscleConductionVelocity = 0.5; (mm/ms)

+   The above are typical values read in from the setup file at the start of a simulation.
+These values are all changable in an active simulation.

+### Timing constants
+   PrintRate = 100.0; How often the program prints new information to the terminal screen.
+   DrawRate = 1000; How often the program draws a new simulation picture.
+   Dt = 0.001; How many Leap-Frog iterations are done for each ms of simulation time.

-### Controls
+## Controls

-  - Use the terminal to set your basic parameters (Circle or sphere and number of divisions).
-  The simulation will be paused at the start.
-Move to the mouse over the simulation window and type the following commands.

   <img src="imgs/commands.png" width=80% height=80%>

 ## Changelog